 And what happens?

 We become resentful.
 Tired.
 Disconnected from our own needs.
-Sometimes we don’t even know what we want anymore, because we’ve spent so long making space for everyone else.
+We start carrying an invisible load that nobody else can see— and slowly, we forget what we actually want, because we’ve spent so long making space for everyone else.

 My Own Story: From People Pleasing to Kind Clarity